loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 > With the release of *LoopFollow* 4.0, you can [share remote control configuration](#export-remote-settings-with-qr-code) using a QR code.

+> With the release of *LoopFollow* 4.3, [multiple QR codes are provided which are separated by function](../setup/lf-setup.md#importexport-settings){: target="_blank" } so you can share Nightscout URL and Alarm Settings without sharing Remote Control Configurations.

 * Keep checking back on this page, the remote capability is under development and there may be new features for you to read about.

 The graphic below shows the Remote Settings screen for *LoopFollow*.
 You must first enter a *Nightscout* URL before any remote options are offered and then only the option suitable for that *Nightscout* site can be selected.